pi-lar/neuropil/doc/source/ngizerosearch.rst

 We do not have to compare each token with each other, but just the ones we have stored at a certain position in the hash table.
 This limits the amount of required comparison steps (which is the main purpose af LSH anyway).
-Furthermore we can fine tune the result set to only match data objects that have a probability 0.8 or more.
+Furthermore we can fine tune the result set to only match data objects that have a certain probability threshold or more.

-In the case of our discovery algorithm we used the hash value of the message subject so that token could meet, but we always just forward and do not store any token, based on the pseudonymized meta-data available at each routing step.
+In the case of our discovery algorithm we used the blake2b hash value of the message subject so that token/participants could establish a communication channel.
+But we always forward and do not store any token, based on the pseudonymized meta-data available at each routing step.

-For searching we need a new content based rendezvous points, where search index entries and search queries can meet and exchange.
+For searching we need to store the token somewhere.
+Thus we need a new content based rendezvous points, where search index entries and search queries can meet and exchange.
 Thus we have to construct a new distributed data structure sitting on top of the DHT, that is maintained and managed by "search" nodes only.
 This makes perfectly sense as not all nodes of the DHT will have enough resources to add search capabilities.
 We have to explicitly define and implement "search" nodes withing the DHT, that are able to handle the expected load.
 And we now would like to store more data and possibly also an access token in our DHT.

 Starting point for search content
 *********************************